awaxman11/gh-milestones/README.md

 ## Rapid Protype Sinatra (RPS) - Boiler Plate

-A Sinatra web-framework which can be used to quickly spin-up Sinatra apps.
+*A boiler plate which can be used to quickly spin-up Sinatra web-framework apps.*

 ---

-**Note**:

 The baseline for this project comes from two projects, made with love by two amazing people:

 * **[Playlister-RB](https://github.com/aviflombaum/playlister-rb/tree/sinatra-app)** by [Avi Flombaum](www.github.com/aviflombaum)

 * **[Ratpack](https://github.com/ashleygwilliams/ratpack)** by [Ashley Williams](www.github.com/ashleygwilliams)

+Let me know if you have any suggestions via comments / pull request!

 ### Information and Resources